LeetLLM

 Team draft interleaving

-The "Team Draft" method ensures a fair and balanced mix of results.
-Imagine two team captains (Model A and Model B) taking turns picking their best remaining result to place in the final list.
+The "Team Draft" method builds a balanced mix of results.
+Imagine two team captains (Model A and Model B) picking their best remaining unseen result.
+When both teams have contributed the same number of items, choose the next captain randomly.
+Otherwise, the team with fewer items picks next.

-This implementation illustrates the Team Draft interleaving strategy.
-It accepts two ranked lists of results as inputs and outputs a single interleaved list along with the items attributed to each model, ensuring a balanced representation.
+This implementation follows that Team Draft rule.
+It accepts two ranked lists of results as inputs and outputs a single interleaved list along with the items attributed to each model.
+If one ranker has no unseen item left, the other ranker keeps contributing until it also exhausts or the list reaches k; one short or duplicate-heavy list must not truncate valid results from the other.

 team-draft-interleaving.py